Question:

 When you have tetracycline stains, you absolutely need an expert cosmetic dentist.
 DON'T have your family dentist make you veneers or bonding or anything else.
 Save up your money and get it done right, or don't do it at all.
 Tetracycline stains are very difficult, and I have seen so many cases where the general dentist botched it.
 Read my article on the difference between a general dentist who says he's a cosmetic dentist, and a true cosmetic dentist.
 For a little more insight into how big a difference there is.

-So, I'd go to an expert South Carolina cosmetic dentist.
-Some cosmetic dentists will do a free initial consultation-it wouldn't hurt to ask if they'll do this.
-And here's what you want to ask when you get there:
+So, I’d go to an expert.
+Click here for a referral to an expert cosmetic dentist in your area.
+Some cosmetic dentists will do a free initial consultation—it wouldn’t hurt to ask if they’ll do this.
+And here’s what you want to ask when you get there:

-1. Can my bonding over my tetracycline stains be improved by polishing?
-She should be able to differentiate between the stained bonding and the tetracycline stains that are showing through.
+- Can my bonding over my tetracycline stains be improved by polishing?
+Your dentist should be able to differentiate between the stained bonding and the tetracycline stains that are showing through.

 I hope this is helpful.